 This means:

-This means 11 participants have been allocated, 3 of whom were replacements for screened-out participants.
+For the first URL above: total_allocation is 10 and there have been 3 screenouts (capacity_increments: 3), so 11 participants have been allocated (replacements for screened-out participants).
 The effective ceiling is 13 (10 + 3), so 2 slots remain.

 If your study is running low on available slots due to screenouts, you can increase capacity by updating your study’s access_details via PATCH /api/v1/studies/{id}/.
 The total_allocation value you submit becomes the new base — your accumulated capacity_increments are preserved automatically on top of it.